Zhangyanbo/FCN-KAN/README.md

 # y.shape = (16, 1)
 ```

 The result shows similar performance.
-However, this version is harder to train, since each parameter only affect the behavior locally.
+However, this version is harder to train.
+I guess it is because each parameter only affect the behavior locally, making it harder to cross local minima, or zero-gradient points.

 ![](./images/layer_0_interpolation.png)